-The Old West Martello Tower is
+The Old West Martello Tower Is An Historic Key West Attraction

-Like them, it never served the purpose it was intended for, and it never was completed.
-From the very beginning it was plagued with numerous setbacks and unexpected circumstances.
+Like them, this martello fort never served the purpose it was intended for, and it was never completed.

 West Martello Tower is part of Fort Zachary Taylor